-ORDERED, the 2021 annual operating fund change in the Water Fund is hereby allocated to the Renewal and Replacement Fund.
+ORDERED, the 2021 annual operating fund change in the Water Fund is hereby allocated to the (to be decided by the Committee).

-Preliminary 2021 Financials indicate the Water Fund will have a positive net change of approximately \$821,000.
+Preliminary 2021 Financials indicate the Water Fund will have an annual surplus of \$821,000.
+Though the surplus will likely decline as we finalize the results for the year, it is anticipated the fund will have an annual surplus balance.
 The financial results are due to higher revenues (\$555,000) and lower expenses (\$266,000) than anticipated.
-The Committee reviewed the various alternatives and decided to allocate the amount to the Renewal and Replacement Fund to cover the planned 2022 deficit and offset the higher costs we are seeing on project bids.
+Some of the ways the surplus balance can be used are listed below: